willcrichton/willcrichton.github.io/_posts/2019-06-11-probabilistic-programming-under-the-hood.md

   return dist
 ```

 Again we return to "computationally intractable".
 We're essentially computing an integral, which we can either do analytically (compute a closed form for the ELBO that doesn't have an integral in it), or approximately (pick a few values between 0 and 1, and approximate the integral with an average).
-The simplest approximation only uses a single assignment to the latent variables.
+The simplest approximation only uses a single random assignment to the latent variables.

 ```python
 from pyro.poutine import replay